 I’m sitting in bed at the amazing Hostel Kaleidoscopo in Manizales, relaxing after exploring part of the city on foot today.
-Manizales isn’t on the classic backpacker circuit of Colombia, which is all the better after spending too many nights in Medellin.
+Manizales isn’t on the backpacker circuit of Colombia, which is all the better after spending too many nights in Medellin.

 On Sunday we attempted to go up to Communa 13, once Medellin’s most violent neighbourhood and now a bit of a tourist attraction, but were thwarted when the gondola stopped.
-Instead we went to the Antioquia museum to see the works of Botero and other Colombian artists.
+Instead, we went to the Antioquia museum to see the works of Botero and other Colombian artists.
 Unfortunately, the lack of English translations for many of the exhibits meant we didn’t get the full experience.
-I could get the gist of it, but lack details.
+I could get the gist of it, but lacked details.

-On Monday I said goodbye to my brother and made my way just outside of town to San Antonio de Prado, where my plan was to hit up a bike shop and stay at the Casa de Ciclista the owners run.
+On Monday I said goodbye to my brother and made my way just outside of town to San Antonio de Prado, where my plan was to hit up a bike shop and stay at the Casa de Ciclista the shop owners run.
 A Casa de Ciclista is a home that’s been opened to bike tourers, and there’s a scattering of them throughout South America.
 This one was a fantastic little spot, located on a country road a few kilometres out of town.
-The owners, Manuel and Marta, had set up a perfect little bunkhouse, with a kitchen and sleeping space.
+The owners, Manuel and Marta, had set up a perfect little bunkhouse featuring a kitchen and sleeping space.
 There were four Venezuelans staying there, all heading north, so my hopes of meeting a touring partner were dashed, but it was still a nice place to relax for the afternoon.

 Finally, some 1,800 metres and 40 kilometres below where I started, I rolled in La Pintada, a getaway destination for Medellin residents.
-There were several higher-end resorts on the way into town, and the view was dominated by a towering peak to the south.
+There were several higher-end resorts on the way into town and the view was dominated by a towering peak to the south.
 It was almost 6 p.m. and the main street was hopping in anticipation of the World Cup qualifying game between Colombia and Peru.
 I crossed the Cauca River, found a cheap hotel, showered, and went to grab dinner while watching the game.

 By this point it was getting dark and as I wound my way up the mountain, I was treated to the best sunset I’ve seen on this trip.
 It started off typical red and orange, with the sun slipping away beyond the distant ridge to the west.
 As the glow faded, I continued, only to round a corner, and see the sun’s rays illuminating the sky in hues of pink and purple.
 I stopped again to take pictures (and rest).
-When I thought it was done, I coaxed myself around another curb, where the view was even more spectacular and dramatic before, with a row of ridges basking in the final glow of the setting sun.
+When I thought it was done, I coaxed myself around another curb, where the view was even more spectacular and dramatic before, with a series of ridges basking in the final glow of the setting sun.